 Sustainable roofs: Green roofs like roof shingles which are composed of salvaged waste materials like aluminium, wood, plastic and fibre are extremely long-lasting.
 They are measured to be very eco-logically friendly owing to the fact that they keep waste out of the landfills and there is no requirement to process raw materials.
 This further condenses pollution and lowers down consumption of energy.

 Water management in green building: In case of sustainable constructions, lessening the usage of water is attained by the installation of grey water and rainwater catchment systems that reuse water for the purpose of irrigation or toilet flushing; water-efficient utilizations, like low flow showerheads or spray taps; low-flush toilets.
 To efficiently manage water, most sustainable structures have adopted Rainwater Harvesting which is the principle of collecting and making use of precipitation from the surface of a catchment.
 Since construction practises are heavily dependent on water usage, making optimum use of water that has been harvested from rain during construction can majorly facilitate in conserving the local water resource.

 Taking into consideration, the increased exploitation of the available resources and the added stress it brings to the environment, going sustainable is the need-of-the-hour.
 By embracing sustainable components for green construction is one way the industry can condense the environmental impact.
 These components facilitate in increasing the sustainability component through their performance properties.
 Hence these green components are not just a potential, but a reality that keeps the environment moving.

-Mr. R. K Jain, Senior VP -Commercials, Jindal Aluminium Limited
+By Mr. R. K Jain; Senior VP, Commercials – Jindal Aluminium Limited